PX4/PX4-Autopilot/nuttx/configs/README.txt

 configs/c5471evm
   This is a port to the Spectrum Digital C5471 evaluation board.
 The TMS320C5471 is a dual core processor from TI with an ARM7TDMI general purpose processor and a c54 DSP.
 It is also known as TMS320DA180 or just DA180.
   NuttX runs on the ARM core and is built with a GNU arm-nuttx-elf toolchain*.
   This port is complete and verified.

+configs/cloudctrl
+  Darcy's CloudController board.
+This is a small network relay development board.
+Based on the Shenzhou IV development board design.
+It is based on the STM32F107VC MCU.

 configs/compal_e88 and compal_e99
   These directories contain the board support for compal e88 and e99 phones.